nucleartide/Breadforge/.github/PULL_REQUEST_TEMPLATE/add_sound_effect.md

 6. [ ] Expose game event for when you want the sound to be played.
     * For example, the `PlayerAnimationEvents` script exposes player animation events to C#.
 7. [ ] Make `SoundManager` listen to the new game event, and play the corresponding sound when the event occurs.
+8. [ ] If needed, identify sections within the audio clip to play.
+Use the AudioClipSection class.

 ## Alternatives